Tina-otoge/obs-to-vts/README.md

 depending on the OBS scene I'm using.
 If you simply change your character's zoom from OBS directly, the resolution will be very bad.
 It's better to zoom in VTube Studio instead.
-Using this script, you can automate hotkeys when you change OBS scenes, and thus automatically changing zoom levels in VTube Studio for example.
+Using this script, you can automate hotkeys when you change OBS scenes, and thus automatically changing zoom levels in VTube Studio is now easy.

-Of course, you can also use this to trigger any kind of hotkey, the only limit is your own imagination!
+Of course, you can also use this to trigger any kind of VTS hotkey, the only limit is your own imagination!

 ## Requirements